 And it may completely miss subtle British-vs-American interpretations, at least according to this Guardian reporter on English-to-English: “quite” explained who explains that in British English, this is not a high compliment:

 “Quite good” (98%)

 Available for beta testing

-Sentiment analysis is currently in beta and can be enabled for your project.
+Sentiment analysis is currently available in all projects.
 Contact firstname.lastname@example.org